Adam M. Trenk

 Adam’s work in local government, his experiences practicing as an attorney, and his efforts to develop and preserve business interests in the aviation sector give him a unique perspective.
 He is able to navigate complex regulatory schemes and negotiate to add value in legislative affairs and transactional matters.

-Adam recognizes the importance of giving back to his community.
-He has been active with the Communication Alliance to Network Thoroughbred Ex-Racehorses, CanterUSA, a 501c3 that rehabilitates and rehomes horses off the track.
-Furthermore, recognizing the importance of education and supporting the industry that helped him develop his work ethic, He serves on the Advisory Board for the Scottsdale Community College Equine Science Program
+Recognizing the importance of education and supporting the industry that helped him develop his work ethic, Adam serves on the Advisory Board for the Scottsdale Community College Equine Science Program.

 Adam has been a lifelong western horsemanship enthusiast.
 Throughout high school and college, he spent several summers as an apprentice horse trainer in Montana and Idaho.
-Today he lives in Cave Creek, AZ on his own small horse ranch.
-His equine law practice includes servicing the wide-ranging legal needs of the equestrian industry, giving him an opportunity to blend the subject matters of his passion with his profession.
+Today his home is in Cave Creek, AZ and he has a small horse breeding operation on a ranch outside of Sulphur, OK.
+He splits his time between the two.

 In The News